companieshouse/node-session-handler/README.md

 Run `npm test` for unit tests and `npm run test:coverage` to get a coverage report.

-Run `npm run lint` to lint and `npm run lint:autofix` to automatically fix minor linting errors.
+Run `npm run lint` to lint and `npm run lint:fix` to automatically fix minor linting errors.

 ## Compiling and packaging